TailWindSea/InteractiveSigns/README.md

 # Interactive Signs (1.20.2 - 1.21.4)
 The plugin allows you to insert your items into the sign by clicking **the right mouse button**.
 To pick up an item, you need to hit the sign with **the left mouse button**.
+Items on signs can be waxed with **honeycomb**, once they are waxed they cannot be taken by anyone.
+Waxing can be removed by using an **axe**

 This plugin also supports sign protection from plugins: **WorldGuard**, **Lands**, **Residence**, **HuskClaims**, **GriefPrevention**, **SuperiorSkyblock2** and **ChestProtect**